greenelab/knowledge-graph-review/manuscript.md

 Weak or distant supervision takes a different approach that uses noisy or even erroneous labels to train classifiers [@EHeTvZht; @WYud0jQT; @vzoBuh4l; @9Jo1af7Z].
 Under this paradigm sentences are labeled based on their mention pair being present (positive) or absent (negative) in a database and, once labeled, machine learning classifier can now be trained to extract relationships from text [@EHeTvZht].
-For example, Thomas et al., [@kvlZD1mv] used distant supervision to train a SVM to extract sentences mentioning protein-protein interactions (ppi).
+For example, Thomas et al. [@kvlZD1mv] used distant supervision to train a SVM to extract sentences mentioning protein-protein interactions (ppi).
 Their SVM model achieved comparable performance against a baseline model; however, the noise generated via distant supervision was difficult to eradicate [@kvlZD1mv].
 A number of efforts have focused on combining distant supervision with other types of labeling strategies to mitigate the negative impacts of noisy knowledge bases [@Kry87kzn; @M5UWoN93; @xy08BzDf].
 Nicholson et al. [@19fr9ZRrA] found that, in some circumstances, these strategies can be reused across different types of biomedical relationships to learn a heterogeneous knowledge graph in cases where those relationships describe similar physical concepts.